thbrown/softball-scorer/README.md

 1. If you've added read-only or private fields you may need to write code to convert between different schema types in `./shared/schema/schema-validation.js`
 1. If you've added read-only or private fields you may need to write code to prevent insecure patches in `./src-srv/patch-manager.js`
 1. Write your code to use your new schema!

+#### Service Worker

+This app contains a service worker that's used to enable offline access.
+The service worker is only generated and used for production builds of the app.
+You can enabled debugging (of the production code) by un-commenting `//mode: 'develop',` in the client vite config.

 ### Google Cloud Build